blue-yonder/devpi-cleaner/README.rst

 Devpi Cleaner
 =============

-A utility to clean packages from the Devpi server used at Blue Yonder.
-It is aware of the special structure used at Blue Yonder, having separate indices for each Operating System version.
+A utility to clean packages from a devpi server.
+Given a package and version specification it will remove the package from all indices of a given user.

 Use Cases
 =========